-The Students As LifeStyle Activists (SALSA) is a peer educational, leadership program designed to motivate high school students to increase physical activity, improve diet and lead a healthier lifestyle.
+The Students As LifeStyle Activists (SALSA) is a peer-led leadership program designed to motivate high school students to increase physical activity and improve diet.
 The program uses a series of structured lessons that train SALSA Peer Leaders from Year 10 to deliver to Year 8 students.
 It involves trained university students, Year 10 students and Year 8 students in an educational three-step process:

 SALSA Educators (university students) train volunteer Year 10 students to be SALSA Peer Leaders for the program, during a one-day workshop.

 The peer leaders learn about nutrition and physical activity and acquire skills in group facilitation and leadership.

 Peer leaders deliver four lessons to Year 8 students using the peer leader’s manual as a guide.